The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 2. Run the System Maintenance Troubleshooter

-System Maintenance Troubleshooter has a few links with the Shell Infrastructure Host.
+The System Maintenance Troubleshooter has a few links to the Shell Infrastructure Host.
 Hence, you can run it to resolve the high CPU and Memory usage caused by the same process.
 Here’s what you need to do.

 1. First, click on Windows Search and type in Control Panel.
 Next, open the Control Panel app from the list.